 Current Capital Securities LLC (“CCS”) provides independent financial advice on mergers, acquisitions, financings, restructurings, capital raises, and similar corporate transactions.
-CCS does not conduct underwriting activities, CCS is not a retail broker-dealer, CCS does not handle customer funds or securities and does not introduce or carry customer accounts.
+CCS does not conduct underwriting activities, provide research, produce analyst reports, handle customer funds or securities, solicit, introduce or carry customer accounts, CCS does not offer or sell securities products to retail customers and does not have retail customers.
 CCS is registered as a broker-dealer with the Securities and Exchange Commission, and is regulated by the Financial Industry Regulatory Authority, Inc. CCS is a member of SIPC.

 The information and services provided on this website are not provided to, and may not be used by, any person or entity in any jurisdiction where the provision or use thereof would be contrary to the laws, rules or regulations of any governmental authority or regulatory or self-regulatory organization, or where CCS is not authorized to provide such information or services.

 Current Capital Securities LLC (“CCS”, “we”, or “us”) has designed a business continuity plan (“BCP”) to evaluate and manage a potential significant disruption to its business operations so that we may continue critical business functions in the event of an emergency.
 Critical functions include the storage and preservation of data, alternate communications with clients and regulators, and alternate communications with employees.
 Since the timing and impact of disasters and disruptions is unpredictable, we will have to be flexible in responding to actual events as they occur.
 With that in mind, we are providing you with this information on our business continuity plan.